What is this all about then?

 Yes, absolutely.
 We might have a tongue-in-cheek style, but there's deadly serious research going on behind the scenes.
 PM is used as a source within the Highways Agency, including sending people to us with queries that they can't answer, and also by the National Archives.

 In addition, we are regularly requested for interviews from national media such as BBC Radio 4, BBC Radio 5 Live and BBC Radio Wales; a whole bunch of regional BBC Radio stations including Leeds, WM, Surrey, Northamptonshire, Sheffield, Lancashire, Three Counties and Cambridgeshire as well as regional independant radio such as Capital Radio, Beacon FM and Wave 105.
-We've also been in The Telegraph and also have appeared on BBC1 in prime time.
+We've also been in The Telegraph and also have appeared on BBC1 in prime time, as well as featuring as a further information on BBC Four's documentary series "Secret Life of the Motorway"

 Which are the shortest and the narrowest motorways on the site?